Jainex17/math-balance-game/README.md

 # Math Balance Game

 This is a simple math game that tests your math skills.
-The game is simple, you have to balance the equation by selecting the correct answer.
-The game is designed to help you improve your math skills.
+This game teaches addition through visual intuition - imagine a balance scale where students need to find numbers that add up to match a target value.
+When they're close but not quite right, the scale tilts to show them if their sum is too large or too small!

 ## Features
 - User can create an account and login with both google and email/password